Project Voltage

 A continuation of the project, called Pokémon feat.
-Hatsune Miku Project Voltage High↑, was announced on August 31, 2024.
-New songs will be uploaded on an irregular basis and feature up-and-coming Vocaloid producers.
+Hatsune Miku: Project Voltage High↑, was announced on August 31, 2024.
+New songs will be uploaded on an irregular basis and will feature up-and-coming Vocaloid producers.

-On August 31, 2025, on the second anniversary of the project, an announcement of a live show called Pokémon feat.
-Hatsune Miku Voltage Live was confirmed from March 20 to March 22, 2026, at LaLa arena Tokyo-Bay, where all of the previous and newly produced song will be performed live.
+On August 31, 2025, on the second anniversary of the project, a live show called Pokémon feat.
+Hatsune Miku: Voltage Live! was announced, to be held from March 20 to March 22, 2026 at LaLa Arena Tokyo-Bay in Funabashi, featuring live performances of Project Voltage songs.